The 14 Best Android Developer Options Worth Tweaking

 Depending on how fast your phone is, you might not notice them, but Android plays animations when opening or switching between apps.
 Using the Window animation scale, Transition animation scale, and Animator duration scale, you can adjust how long these transitions take.

-Note that depending on how speedy your device is, these animations might act to mask some hidden loading times when switching between apps, so it might be best to leave them alone if your phone seems sluggish.
+Try setting these at 1.5 times or double the normal speed if you’d like to make your device feel a bit snappier .
+However, depending on how speedy your device is, these animations might act to mask some hidden loading times when switching between apps.
+Thus, it might be best to change them back to normal if your phone seems clunky after speeding them up.

-We’re including this one as more of an educational tool than anything else.
+Finally, we include this Developer options as an educational example.
 When you enable this option, Android will destroy every app’s process as soon as you leave it.
 Developers can use this to test how their app behaves under different circumstances, and we can use it to see how awful task killers are.

-Task killers destroy processes running in the background—processes that Android is using to make sure you can switch back to other apps quickly.
+Task killers destroy processes running in the background—processes that Android keeps alive to make sure you can switch back to other apps quickly.
 This ends up forcing your phone to do more work stopping and starting the process than it would if you had just left it alone.

-There are plenty of other settings in the Developer Options, but most of them don’t have any use for those who aren’t developing Android apps.
-It’s awesome that Google provides these tools for developers who would otherwise have to jump through a lot of hoops to re-create certain conditions.
-Neatly, many of the settings still have use for the average user, as we’ve seen.
+There are plenty of other settings in the Developer options menu, but most of them are useless unless you’re developing Android apps.
+It’s great that Google provides these tools for developers who would otherwise have to jump through a lot of hoops to recreate certain conditions.